First Turning Tools: What to Buy, What to Skip, and Why

 Spindle gouge.
 A shallower, more open flute than a bowl gouge.
 Used for detail work on spindles: beads, coves, V-cuts, the kind of fine surface shaping that makes turned legs look finished rather than just round.
 The swept-back “fingernail” profile lets you swing the tool through curves without the heel of the bevel dragging.
 A 3/8-inch spindle gouge handles most hobby spindle work.

 Bowl gouge.
 The workhorse.
 A deeper, narrower flute with a swept-back wing profile that handles the tough combination of interrupted cuts and changing grain direction you encounter inside a bowl.
 The 1/2-inch bowl gouge is the size most turners use for the majority of bowl work.
 A 5/8-inch gouge handles larger, heavier stock; a 3/8-inch gouge is better for detail passes and small forms.
 If you’re buying one bowl gouge, start with the 1/2-inch.
+It’ll also handle light spindle work if that’s all you own.
+The reverse doesn’t hold: a spindle gouge’s shallow, open flute isn’t built for the interrupted cuts and shifting grain inside a bowl, so don’t reach for one when you need to hollow.

 Parting tool.
 A thin, narrow blade for parting a finished spindle off the lathe, sizing tenons for chuck mounting, and making accurate diameter cuts anywhere on the work.
 Underrated by beginners and used constantly by experienced turners.
 A 1/8-inch parting tool with a diamond cross-section is a good starting point.